xelerance/Openswan/docs/UNITTESTING.md

 In order to make the tests repeatable a number of things need to be made deterministic.
 This unfortunately includes a lot of the crypto!
-So a series of files are provided called "seam_xxx.c" which are #include by the test driver in order to mock or remote major subsystems.
+So a series of files are provided called "seam_xxx.c" which are #include by the test driver in order to mock or remove major subsystems.

 These are a combination of preprocessor and #include seams.
 See: https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code